Follower Nodes

 Before enroll, /health/ready returning 503 does not mean the service is broken.
 It is not ready before enrollment by design.

 After the connectivity test passes, the primary shows a capability summary in remote node details.
 At minimum, the protocol version must be compatible with the current primary before you continue creating a remote storage policy.
-The current primary requires followers to support at least internal protocol v2.
+The current primary requires followers to support internal protocol v4; v2 / v3 followers must be upgraded first.

 6. Create an Ingress Target on the Primary